 Notes: The table shows the estimates from the latent model of a logistic regression.
 The data set contains author-year observations for the universe of actively publishing economists of that year.
-The outcome variable is an indicator equal to 1 in the year in which an economist becomes editor or associate editor at the respective journal, and zero otherwise.
-Standard errors in parentheses are clustered at the author-level.
+The outcome variable is an indicator equal to 1 in the year in which an economist becomes editor or associate editor at the respective journal for the first time, and zero otherwise.
+Standard errors in parentheses are clustered at the author-level: \, \\, and \\\ represent significance at the 10%, 5%, and 1% levels.